patternfly/patternfly-org/packages/v4/src/content/developer-resources/accessibility-development.md

 The exception to this practice is when images are primarily for presentation purposes and are not essential pieces of content.
 To signify that an image should be skipped by a screen reader, set the value of the alt attribute to an empty string, such as **alt=””**.

 ### Trapping focus
-The recommended interaction pattern for the modal components like the modal or pop-over is to trap focus within the modal element of the component when it becomes visible.
+The recommended interaction pattern for the modal components like the modal or popover is to trap focus within the modal element of the component when it becomes visible.

 - For keyboard-only users that use the tab key to navigate the interface, this means that focus cannot be shifted outside of the modal when using the tab key.
 Instead, when focus leaves the last focusable item, it should be placed on the first focusable item of the modal.
 - For screen reader users, the other contents on the page should be hidden from the screen reader.